skdw/ztm_warsaw/info.md

     ```

 - **🔍 Some lines visible on wtp.waw.pl are not available in the API**
-  The official journey planner (wtp.waw.pl) uses internal ZTM/WTP systems, not the public API.
-If a line exists on the website but not in the integration, that’s due to API limitations — **i cannot fix this**.
+  The official journey planner (wtp.waw.pl) uses internal systems that may include more complete data than what’s exposed by the public API.
+If a line exists on the website but not in the integration — that’s a limitation of the API.
+Nothing can be done on my end.

-- **🌙 Night line schedules can disappear after midnight**
+- **🌙 Night line schedules (e.g. `N01`, `N44`) and how they’re handled**
-  Some night buses (e.g., `N31`) may disappear temporarily from the API after their last departure near midnight.
-Upcoming departures may be restored only later during the night.
+  ZTM (Zarząd Transportu Publicznego) treats the **entire night as part of the same service day**, so buses departing at `24:50`, `26:20`, etc. are **still part of the "previous" day’s schedule**.

+  This integration now correctly interprets such hours by **treating all times up to 4:59 as part of the previous service day**.
+This fix has been implemented starting from version `v1.0.2`.

+  - This ensures that **night departures do not disappear after midnight**.
+  - You can expect to see accurate countdowns like "15 min" even if it’s `02:00` and the bus is scheduled for `02:15` (`26:15` in the API).

 **Important Reminder**
 These limitations are caused by the official API and are **out of scope of this integration**.
 I always recommend checking the official journey planner: [wtp.waw.pl](https://wtp.waw.pl)